Newhall incident: Police studies and changes

-After the shootout, the circumstances of the event were scrutinized.
+After the shootout, the circumstances of the event were heavily scrutinized.
 The CHP and other police departments re-examined their methods of training and tactics.

 None of the four CHP officers killed had more than two years of experience on the job.
 Gore and Frago were both 23 years old, while Pence and Alleyn were both 24.
 None were wearing a bulletproof vest, which were not widely issued to police officers at the time.
 Three of the patrolmen were found to have died from wounds that a standard ballistic vest might have prevented.

 A key mistake made by Gore and Frago, thought to be related to their inexperience, was proceeding to approach and search the suspects immediately after pulling them over.
 Had they waited for Pence and Alleyn to arrive within a minute or so, it is possible Twinning and Davis would have surrendered or been overwhelmed by superior firepower when faced with 4-on-2 odds.

 The three officers who fired their handguns were using .357 Magnum rounds, although they had trained and been certified only with .38 Special ammunition, which has less recoil.
 Soon after the shootout, the CHP standardized their ammunition on the .38-caliber round, ensuring all officers trained with the same ammunition they would use on duty.
 Lack of familiarity with their service shotguns was also cited as a problem during the shootout.
 Frago had mistakenly approached the vehicle with his shotgun held diagonally in front of his body and Alleyn had ejected a live round.

 The Newhall incident showed the difficulty in reloading revolvers under fire without a speedloader.
 Shortly afterward, the CHP became the first major state police (or similar) department to approve and issue speedloaders.
 Pence might also have benefited from a backup gun when his primary revolver ran dry.

 In the aftermath of the Newhall shooting, although this was not based on the actions of any officer involved in the incident, the CHP modified their training to eliminate the practice of "pocketing brass" on the range (the act of picking up spent cartridge cases before reloading with fresh rounds).
 Several witnesses, including officers who responded to aid the four officers, said no brass casings were found in Officer Pence's clothing.
 One of the first responders, CHP Sergeant Harry Ingold, said he found six brass cases on the ground next to the driver's door of Pence's and Alleyn's cruiser indicating that prior to being killed, Pence had dumped his spent brass casings on the ground before reloading his revolver.
 This was confirmed by CHP Chief John Anderson in his book The Newhall Incident: America's Worst Cop Massacre.